Necromancer1982/TonUINO/docs/README_EN.md

 Alternative TonUINO Firmware + Minimum Volume
 ============================

-This is my alternative firmware for the wonderful [TonUINO](https://www.voss.earth/tonuino/) project.
+This is an extended version of the alternative firmware from [Seisfeld](https://github.com/seisfeld/TonUINO)for the wonderful [TonUINO](https://www.voss.earth/tonuino/) project.
 The goal of this firmware is not to implement 100% the same features as the original firmware.
 I more or less just added what fits my use case and i also removed (for now?) some stuff i currently don't really need.
 Overall it's just fun to play around with TonUINO, which is also the reason why i am very active in the [TonUINO Community](https://discourse.voss.earth/).
 Make sure you drop by, there is lots of stuff to discover.

 **The firmware is provided "as-is".
 I'm happy if all this is useful for anyone else, but can't offer support.**